k0p038x/Emp-Management/README.md

 # Features

-1. It contain login for both Admin and Employee.
+1. It contains login for both Admin and Employee.
 2. A group of Employee has worked on different Projects.
 3. For every employee, it tracks the income earned through different Projects
 4. Admin can add new Employee, Job Class and Project